shravan-shandilya/linux-for-n00bs/README.md

 # linux-for-n00bs

-This repository being used to record our linux learning.
+This repository is being used to record our linux learning.
 Code here is developed by three newbies and feel free to checkout their branches